The Episcopal Diocese of Hawai'i

 • A letter of good standing from the Bishop of the Diocese where you are canonically resident (addressed to Bishop Fitzpatrick);

-• Certification that you have completed both Safeguarding God's Children and Safeguarding God's People, or their equivalents.
+• Certification that you have completed your Diocese's Safe Church requirements, or their equivalents.

 Picture